 Meetup's API makes it possible for developers to securely build integrations with Meetup.
 Before applying to use Meetup's API, please review our API license terms.
 If you need help using the API, please use our API documentation.

 Note: Meetup is changing its API access on August 15, 2019.
 API keys will be removed and all version 2 integrations will need to transition to version 3 by that date.
 You can apply for an OAuth consumer free of charge before August 15, 2019.

 Applying for OAuth authorization

 OAuth is an authorization protocol that allows API applications to securely authenticate on a user's behalf.
-You can apply for OAuth access to use Meetup's API.
-You may create up to 3 OAuth consumers.
+You can apply for an OAuth consumer to use Meetup's API.
+Learn more about OAuth authentication.

 Meetup Pro’s network analytics helps you track members, events, and RSVPs for the groups in your network.
 Explore your network's trends to discover what resonates with your local communities and optimize your outreach.

 View your Pro network analytics